 1. Installing OCR Language Packs for OneNote

-To install a language pack for OneNote to OCR with:
+To install a language pack for OneNote to OCR with do the following:

 - Open OneNote and go to: Options > Language.

-- Add the language from the drop down menu, then when it appears inside the languages box, click the Not Installed link below the Proofing column.
+- Add the language from the drop-down menu, then when it appears inside the languages box, click the Not Installed link in the Proofing column.

 2. Installing OCR Language Packs for MODI

-For MODI, the process is a little bit complicated but there’s a really good guide on how to go about installing the language packs here.
+For MODI, the process is a little complicated, but there’s an excellent guide on how to go about installing the language packs here.

 If all this sounds like a lot of work, you can opt to use Tesseract which has a wide support for different languages.
-Tesseract however uses command line but you can find a couple of GUIs (versions with a user interface) for it online such as this one.
+Tesseract however uses command line, but you can find a couple of GUIs (versions with a user interface) for it online.